 Trees serve as the lynchpins of natural ecosystems.
-They have beneficial interactions with other trees, with soil biota, wildlife, and humanity.
-Even though we sometimes just pass them by, trees are living beings like us that care for their offspring and other organisms around them.
+They have beneficial interactions with other trees, soil biota, wildlife, and humanity.
+Even though we sometimes pass them by, trees are living beings like us who care for their offspring and other organisms around them.
 They also learn and relearn things just as we do.

 So, we need to protect trees.
-In their own way, trees are also working to protect us, especially from climate change.
+In their own way, trees are also working to protect us, especially from global warming.
 They provide crucial support in reversing and reducing the effects of global emissions causing climate change.

-It is important to note that tree planting alone2 cannot offset our mammoth global carbon emissions.
-But it can help us to mitigate and adapt in the face of our climate emergency.
-Planting trees is a key part of the pathway to a more resilient, fair and sustainable future.
+It is important to note that tree planting alone cannot offset our mammoth global carbon emissions.
+But it can help us to mitigate and adapt in the face of our climate emergency1.
+Planting trees is a vital part of the pathway to a more resilient, fair, and sustainable future.

-There is a range of different ways in which we can use trees to help repair the damage humanity has done, to restore degraded landscapes and even improve them to better meet the needs of wildlife and humanity.
+There is a range of different ways in which we can use trees to help repair the damage humanity has done, restore degraded landscapes, and even improve them to meet the needs of wildlife and humanity better.

 Tree planting schemes can:

 The Trillion Trees Initiative is one of the largest reforestation initiatives in place.
-It is a partnership of governments, businesses, civil society and ecopreneurs who have come together to create a unifying platform for the reforestation community.
-It brings together and supports a huge range of organizations that are doing their bit; planting trees and restoring our planet.
+It is a partnership of governments, businesses, civil society, and ecopreneurs who have come together to create a unifying platform for the reforestation community.
+It brings together and supports a huge range of organizations doing their bit: planting trees and restoring our planet.

-Through this platform, all local people interested in tree planting can work with those involved in the UN Decade of Ecosystem Restoration, the Bonn Challenge (see below), the Global Partnership on Forest and Landscape Restoration and many others who are working towards the same or similar goals.
+Through this platform, all local people interested in tree planting can work with those involved in the UN Decade of Ecosystem Restoration, the Bonn Challenge (see below), the Global Partnership on Forest and Landscape Restoration, and many others working towards the same or similar goals.

 So far, the pledge count is at 172.35 million hectares.
-Many countries have made ambitious pledges under the Bonn Challenge, and many have already made substantial progress towards meeting those commitments.
-Check out the link above to find out more about the commitments made, and the exciting tree planting success stories that have been born of them.
+Many countries have made ambitious pledges under the Bonn Challenge, and many have already made substantial progress toward meeting those commitments.
+Check out the link below to learn more about the commitments made and the exciting tree-planting success stories that have been born of them.

 Many countries have achieved great things under the Bonn Challenge and other such initiatives, and Ethiopia's Green Legacy Initiative seems to be a significant addition.
-Launched last May, this program is an attempt to combat climate change and environmental degradation.
+Launched last May, this program is an attempt to combat the climate crisis and environmental degradation.

-Although we cannot verify the exact number of trees planted (by an alleged 23 million people who took part), it does seem clear that a great many trees were planted.
-And it is likely that this initiative trumps the previous world record for the number of trees planted in a single day; Uttar Pradesh, India, in 2016, when 50 million trees were planted by more than 800,000 people.
+Although we cannot verify the exact number of trees planted (by an alleged 23 million people who took part), it seems clear that many trees were planted.
+This initiative likely trumps the previous world record for the number of trees planted in a single day in Uttar Pradesh, India, in 2016, when more than 800,000 people planted 50 million trees.